tvquizphd/based/README.md

 ---

 Take my word for it...
-I swear this is a trusted .zip file:
+I swear you can trust this .zip file:

 ![MacOS Chrome Warning](https://raw.githubusercontent.com/tvquizphd/based/main/warning.png)